 No matter how closely you watch your dog while on a walk, they can still gobble things up that you didn’t see coming — like marijuana.
 If that happens, it’s helpful to be prepared.

-“Marijuana is toxic to dogs because of the ingredient Delta-9-tetrahydrocannabinol (THC), which causes a ‘high’ in those who consume it,” Dr. Emily Singler, Fetch by The Dodo’s on-staff veterinarian, explains.
+“Marijuana is toxic to dogs because of the ingredient Delta-9-tetrahydrocannabinol (THC), which causes a ‘high’ in those who consume it,” Dr. Emily Singler, Fetch’s on-staff veterinarian, explains.
 “THC can cause potentially serious health problems in dogs if a sufficient dose is consumed.”

 Again, the actual marijuana plant is dangerous to dogs because of the THC, Dr. Singler reiterates.
 However, other factors, like if there are wrappers (which might include tobacco or pesticides), xylitol (an artificial sweetener that’s toxic to dogs), chocolate or baked goods (which could lead to pancreatitis) involved, there may be an even higher risk of health complications for your dog.